Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Last month he began part-time employment with the local ambulance service in the role of EMT dispatcher, where he is able to utilize the knowledge he gained as a medic in the Marines.

-The American Psychiatric Association created the PTSD diagnosis in 1980, and since then it has been the subject of much ongoing study and research.
+The American Psychiatric Association first introduced the diagnosis of PTSD in 1980, and since then it has been the subject of much ongoing study and research.
 Evidence shows that there are numerous and variable situations that can lead to the development of PTSD as well as a variable time span in which the disorder may make itself known.
 There is yet much to be learned about this complex disorder and how best to treat it.
-It is important, however, that healthcare professionals, regardless of the specialty or clinical situation in which they work, have a baseline understanding of how this disorder presents and the most current interventions available to both patients and support persons.
+It is necessary, however, that healthcare professionals, regardless of the specialty or clinical situation in which they work, have a baseline understanding of how this disorder presents and the most current interventions available to both patients and support persons.

-West Virginia PTSD Program (U.S. Department of Veterans Affairs)
+West Virginia PTSD Program (U.S. Dept. of Veterans Affairs)

 NOTE: Complete URLs for references retrieved from online sources are provided in the PDF of this course.